 EU Home Affairs agencies have also been deployed since July.
 To date, 104 Frontex officers, 73 EASO experts, two Europol Guest Officers and one analyst are deployed in Lithuania.
-In addition, Frontex provided patrol and transport cars as well as helicopters in Lithuania.
-Seven Frontex border police officers, one patrol car and one thermal vision vehicle as well as nine EASO experts (support officers and interpreters) are currently deployed at the Latvian border with Belarus.
-There is also a Europol specialist deployed in Poland as well as three Frontex border guard officers who were present in Poland before this crisis.
-Frontex is also supporting Latvia and Lithuania on returns, and most recently received a request for support from Poland.
+In addition, Frontex provided patrol and transport cars as well as helicopters in

-Austria, Croatia, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Italy, Latvia, Luxemburg, Malta, the Netherlands, Poland, Portugal, Slovenia, Slovakia, and Sweden and Norway.
+5 Austria, Croatia, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Italy, Latvia, Luxemburg, Malta, the Netherlands, Poland, Portugal, Slovenia, Slovakia, and Sweden and Norway.